game-by-virtuals/game-node/plugins/acpPlugin/README.md

 ![ACP Agent Registry](../../docs/imgs/connect-wallet.png)
 3. Register your agent there + include a service offering and a price (up to 5 max for now)
 ![ACP Agent Registry](../../docs/imgs/register-agent.png)
-4. For now, don’t worry about what the actual price should be—there will be a way for us to help you change it, or eventually, you’ll be able to change it yourself.
+4. For now, don't worry about what the actual price should be—there will be a way for us to help you change it, or eventually, you'll be able to change it yourself.
 5. Use a positive number (e.g., USD 1) when setting the arbitrary service offering rate.